King's Cliffe Neighbourhood Plan

 On 26 April 2019, John Slater was appointed to undertake the independent Examination for the King’s Cliffe Neighbourhood Plan.

-The Examiner’s initial comments, together with a partial response from East Northamptonshire Council, may be viewed through the following links:
+The Examiner’s initial comments, together with a partial response and further response from East Northamptonshire Council plus one from the Parish Council and an updated Habitats Regulations Screening (including Appendix 4), may be viewed through the following links:

 On 19 March 2019, King’s Cliffe Parish Council wrote to East Northamptonshire Council, to formally submit the King’s Cliffe Neighbourhood Development Plan and supporting documents for examination, in accordance with Regulation 15 of the Neighbourhood Planning (General) Regulations 2012, as amended.
 The submission documents, or ‘plan proposal’, consist of: